-- Consider the behaviours in a child protection context; - Consider the ages and developmental stages of the children involves; - Take action in line with local thresholds and pathways guidance and relevant statutory guidance; and - Seek specialist support as required.
+- Consider the behaviours in a child protection context; - Consider the ages and developmental stages of the children involved; - Take action in line with local thresholds and pathways guidance and relevant statutory guidance; and - Seek specialist support as required.

-We will take action at the earliest possible point, to safeguard children and prevent problematic, abusive and /or violent behaviour in the future.
+We will take action at the earliest possible point, to safeguard children and to prevent problematic, abusive and/or violent behaviour in the future.

-We recognise that children displaying HSB have often experiences their own abuse and trauma and we will offer support as required.
+We recognise that children displaying HSB have often experienced their own abuse and trauma and we will offer support as required.

-In such case this would be discussed as part of safeguarding meetings and an intervention/support programme would be implemented.
+This would be discussed at safeguarding meetings and on intervention/support plan would be put into place.

-Staff Training
+Staff training

-All staff are made aware that children can abuse other children that this can happen online or in person, at school or outside of school.
+All staff are made aware that children can abuse other children, that this can happen online or in person, at school or outside of school.
 All staff will receive training so that they can confidently recognise the indicators and signs of child on child abuse in order to identify it and respond appropriately to reports.
-All staff will be made aware of the schools' procedures with regards to child on child abuse and the crucial role that they play in preventing it and responding to it as necessary.
+All staff will be made aware of the Foundations for children nursery schools federation policy and procedures with regards to child on child abuse and the crucial role that they play in preventing it and responding to it as necessary.
 It will be made clear that addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.